wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

 versteht man eine Operation, welche diesen 3 Sätzen genügt.
 </p>
 <p lang="en">
-The three principles given here certainly have the character of common notions.
-They become completely evident through an explication; they are valid for all domains of magnitudes according to the pure intuition of magnitude; and can, without forfeiting their character, be transformed into definitions, in which one says: by the addition of magnitudes is understood an operation which satisfies these three principles.
+The three principles given here are entirely of the character of common notions.
+They become completely evident through an explication; they are valid for all domains of magnitudes according to the pure intuition of magnitude; and they can, without forfeiting their character, be transformed into definitions, by saying: by the addition of magnitudes is understood an operation which satisfies these three principles.
 </p>